axieinfinity/ronin-documentation/docs/apps/ron-staking.md

 Key features:

 * [Stake RON](./../delegators/onboarding/become-delegator.mdx) to validators: RON holders can stake their tokens to any validator and earn rewards.
-* [Manage your stake](./../delegators/manage/increase-withdraw-stake.mdx): RON holders can increase or withdraw their stake from a validator, or move it to a different validator.
+* [Manage your stake](./../delegators/manage/manage-stake.mdx): RON holders can increase or withdraw their stake from a validator, or move it to a different validator.
-* [Claim rewards](./../delegators/manage/claim-rewards.mdx): RON holders can claim rewards for staking their tokens.
+* [Claim or restake your rewards](./../delegators/manage/claim-rewards.mdx): RON holders can claim rewards for staking their tokens.

 Link: [app.roninchain.com/staking](https://app.roninchain.com/staking)